 A person who does not have productive employment opportunities will have difficulty getting out of poverty, educating themselves or their children, or improving their social development.

 This is why it is so important that people have decent jobs, especially women and younger people.
-Due to the effects of the COVID pandemic worldwide, fewer women are now working than men.
-Worldwide this has accounted for 54 million fewer women are in the workforce after COVID than before.
+Due to the effects of the COVID pandemic worldwide, fewer women are working than men.
+Worldwide this has accounted for 54 million fewer women in the workforce after COVID than before.

 Added to this number of fewer women in the workforce, there is also still the issue of the gender pay gap.
 It is estimated that women, on average in the United States, will earn anywhere from 18% to 2% less than men for the same work; in other countries, this can be much higher.